13 Tips in Choosing Unique Vacation Destinations

-Driving through southwest of France once, my husband saw the Millau sign and he remembered watching on television about the Millau Bridge.
-Immediately he veered towards the direction and it was indeed something to see.
-It was like a big bird flying in the sky.
+Driving through the southwest of France once, my husband saw the Millau sign, and he remembered watching television about the Millau Bridge.
+Immediately he veered in the direction, and it was indeed something to see.
+It was like a giant bird flying in the sky.
 What a marvelous accomplishment.
 A unique development worth a visit.

-5. Go for destinations where you can taste unique flavours
+5. Go for destinations where you can taste unique flavors

-You can be a world traveler in your own city.
+You can be a world traveler in your city.
 However, it is still a different experience to be right there in the place.
 Tomatoes and basil taste differently in Italy than in Canada.
-Most of the foreign food we get locally have already been made to suit the requirements of the country.
+Most of the ethnic cuisine we get locally already tries to suit our palate.

 Chocolate made in Malaysia tastes differently from those made in Switzerland or Austria.
-Even if you eat exactly the same brand and type of chocolate, they just don't equal in taste.
+Even if you eat the same brand and type of chocolate, they don't equal taste.

 Go to Japan and taste the fresh ingredients that are in season.
 You'll never appreciate your local Japanese haunt.

-Adventure travel has taken the fancy of so many people now that even 80 year olds are diving in the Maldives or trekking the Himalayas.
+Adventure travel has taken the fancy of so many people.
+Nowadays, even 80-year-olds are diving in the Maldives or trekking the Himalayas.
 Why not?

 Adventure is not just for the young.
-In Maldives, an 80 year old Japanese lady went diving with the same diving outfit we chose.
-They took really good care of her so she had a fantastic experience.
+In the Maldives, an 80-year-old Japanese lady went diving in the same diving outfit we chose.
+They took excellent care of her, so she had a fantastic experience.

-Sometimes, having a vacation does not always mean travelling to other places.
+Sometimes, having a vacation does not always mean traveling to other places.

-When we were working full time and work made us travel to many places, taking a vacation always meant staying at home and enjoying the comforts and relaxation of being at home.
+When we worked full time, and work made us travel to many places, taking a vacation always meant staying at home and enjoying the comforts and relaxation of being at home.
 Nothing can compare with being at home.

 8. Choose a destination that fits your schedule

-Yes, maybe you want to go to the other side of the world but you only have a week.
-Forget it. you can hardly get over your jet lag before you leave for home.
-Not a good idea.
+Yes, maybe you want to go to the other side of the world, but you only have a week.
+Forget it.
+You can hardly get over your jet lag before you leave for home.
+It may be what you like, but not a good idea.

-Once you are in the place you have chosen, review your itinerary with the locals.
-They may suggest better ways of getting to where you want or may give you alternatives given your schedule.
+Review your itinerary with the locals once you are in the place you have chosen.
+They may suggest better ways of getting to where you want or give you alternatives given your schedule.

-Their suggestions may just lead to a totally unique vacation.
-Don't try to do too much or you really end up doing nothing, seeing nothing and learning nothing.
+Their suggestions may lead to a unique vacation.
+Don't try to do too much or do nothing, see nothing, and learn nothing.

-Sit outdoors at a cafe or a park and savour that local feeling.
+Sit outdoors at a cafe or a park and savor that local feeling.
 Watch tourists and pretend you aren't.
 And when you get home, allow yourself time to get settled in.

-Don't rush into your work without having a chance to really think through your experience.
-Also remember, with delays in airline trips now, it is really better to plan more time gaps.
+Don't rush into your work without having a chance to think through your experience.
+Remember, with delays in airline trips now.
+It is better to plan more time gaps.

-9. Choose a vacation that fits your budget
+9. Choose a destination that fits your budget

 You may go beyond or under this specific amount.
-But it is always good to have an anchor around which you can make decisions on what really make a trip.
+But it is always good to have an anchor around which you can decide what makes a trip.

 Once you are in a place, don't cheap out on the experiences.
-This is especially true in places that are harder to reach.
+This avoidance of cheapskate decisions is primarily suitable in areas that are harder to reach.

-You have already spent so much to be there, what is another hundred dollars to see the ancient paintings in a tomb or take that plane ride to see the mountain ranges in its spectacular beauty or a Land Rover ride into the jungle?
+You have already spent so much to be there.
+What are another hundred dollars to see the ancient paintings in a tomb or take that plane ride to see the mountain ranges in their spectacular beauty or a Land Rover ride into the jungle?
 Experiences are the only things worth buying!

 When you are on vacation, it is always good to have options.
 What if the mountain passes are closed?
-Or, there is so much algae in the water you can't really snorkel.
-Or, there is a tsunami and you can't do much.
+Or, there are so many algae in the water you can't snorkel.
+Or, there is a tsunami, and you can't do much.

-Thailand offers the mountains, beaches, excellent and cheap food and cultural festivals, Buddhism, as well as cheap entertainment and the world's greatest foot massages right at the airports!
-There are other places that have so much to offer.
+Thailand offers the mountains, beaches, excellent and cheap food and cultural festivals, Buddhism, affordable entertainment, and the world's most fantastic foot massages right at the airports!
+No other place has so much to offer.

-If you want to enjoy a street experience, go for Hanoi in Vietnam.
-The best street food and the city has closed off streets on weekends to give you even a much better experience.
+If you want to enjoy a street experience, go to Hanoi in Vietnam.
+The best street food and the city have closed off streets on weekends to give you a much better experience.

 11. Go for what is truly gorgeous

-Go for the truly gorgeous.
-Places that cannot just be compared to anywhere else.
+Go for the truly beautiful.
+Places that cannot compare to anywhere else.
 Go for this, no matter what the cost.

 12. Visit friends and families on your vacation

 Oh, maybe not.
-But hey there are many cool relatives.
+There are many cold relatives.
 But follow the rule.
 Three days only, please.
 Fish and families last that long.

 But you don't have to be with them all the time.
 You can go off and see other sites.
-Or, as some families do, they rent a villa close by so there's space for everyone.
+Or, as some families do, they rent a villa close by so everyone has space.
 Again, it is different if your goal is to spend time with them.

 We are lucky to have families scattered all over Europe and Asia.
-If we want to see grandchildren and parents, then, we have to go and visit.
-Wonderful opportunities, really, to explore the place.
+If we want to see grandchildren and parents, we have to visit attractive opportunities to explore the place.

 13. Go for Solitude

 Yes, go for a retreat.
-There are many centres offering this experience now.
+Many centers are offering this experience now.
 You can go for a guided one or just on your own.
 Choose a location where you can take long walks.

 And here's a bonus:

 Remember, places are just a stage for life to play out its scenes.
-This is not home.
-If you blow it, you don't have to face the music the next day.
+It is not home.
+You don't have to face the music the next day if you blow it.

 Get a life.
-Walk on the edge.
-Push your limit and experience something new.
-Stay in small, local hotels and chat up the owners and guests.
+Walk on the edge and push your limit, and experience something new.
+Stay in small, local hotels and chat with the owners and guests.

-Your best destinations are unique people, the unexpected view, the unplanned side trip and the wall-to-wall smile on your face each time you remember!
+Your best destinations are unique people, the incredible view, the unplanned side trip, and the wall-to-wall smile on your face each time you remember!

 Check Out These Destinations